[Non] Ho Visto Maradona, Part 3: Conquering the World: A Hero Atop Vesuvius

 “He was a model of good behaviour on the pitch – he was respectful of everyone, from the great players down to the ordinary team member.
 He was always getting kicked around and he never complained – not like some of today’s strikers.”

 Indeed, despite Maradona’s numerous mistakes, personal flaws, controversial reputation, and volatile behaviour, it is surprising to see that those who were truly close to him, including Jorge Valdano, Ciro Ferrara, Franco Baresi, Lionel Messi, Osvaldo Ardiles, José Mourinho, and Argentine singer Calamaro (with even Harry Kane recently praising him as “a fantastic guy“), have often spoken highly of him, in particular now following his passing, and of his generosity, heart, and human qualities as a friend, in addition to his exceptional playing ability.
 Friends and family members of mine have also told me of many heart-warming anecdotes regarding Diego’s altruistic gestures during his time in Naples.
 One example is when he organised a charity match on a muddy pitch in Acerra to raise money for a child who was ill and who needed to raise money in order to undergo an expensive operation, even covering the insurance costs for the match, when the club refused to allow him to participate in it.
-This leads us to wonder whether he was not so much the unscrupulous persona that he is often made out to be, but whether he was in fact misunderstood to an extent by those who did not know him personally.
+This leads us to wonder whether he was not so much the innately unscrupulous persona that he is often made out to be, but whether he was in fact misunderstood to an extent by those who did not know him personally.
+Regardless, it is evident that Maradona was clearly both a very complex and complicated person, who did both many positive but also negative things throughout his life; he made many bad decisions, for which he ultimately paid the price, as well as all–too frequently forgotten inexcusable actions and mistakes.
+As Diego himself put it, despite his seemingly divine aura on the pitch and in Naples, he was “no saint.”

 Despite all of his success in Naples, it was soon clear, however, that Maradona was slowly falling apart.
 In Diego Maradona, a riveting 2019 documentary on Diego’s life by Asif Kapadia, it is implied that Maradona turned to cocaine to cope with the mental and physical stresses that the game put him under, the pressure that was being put on him by the fans, the press, and the club’s president Corrado Ferlaino, as well as the physical pain he faced from all of the hard challenges he had to endure.
 Unfortunately, without the proper support or assistance, the cycle of trauma often repeats itself, and Diego had already faced numerous difficulties in his life, despite his many achievements; one always falls the hardest from the top, after all.
 One must wonder if today, with more focus being placed on players’ mental health and well-being, whether he could have overcome these pressures and dealt with his issues in a far more healthy manner.
 His popularity in Naples also meant that any ordinary semblance of a private life was virtually impossible; he would literally be surrounded by adoring fans or hounded by reporters whenever he went out into the streets, and while this level of warmth and affection is certainly touching, it can also be rather taxing at times for players as well.
 It might be difficult for Canadians to comprehend how overwhelming this can be, as there is certainly a different culture around sports and sporting or footballing figures in Europe (Italy, in particular, especially in regard to footballers) and Latin America than there is in North America.
 Maradona’s compatriot Jorge Valdano eloquently elaborated in a recent article for The Guardian, in which he paid an emotional tribute to his former teammate, that Diego was in many ways a victim of his own upbringing and success, a tragic hero in the truest sense, or perhaps even, as Diego’s former Napoli teammate Ciro Ferrara put it, an “anti-hero.”
 Diego’s fellow former international teammate Mario Kempes instead argued that unfortunately, while Diego was largely adored and always had many around him who claimed to be close to him, in reality he did not have many true friends.
 On top of that, to make matters worse, he evidently fell in with the wrong crowd as well.